hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 ####  Subcommand not working

-- Error message: `java.lang.IllegalArgumentException: Subcommand only works with data-storage-format=BONSAI`
+`java.lang.IllegalArgumentException: Subcommand only works with data-storage-format=BONSAI`

 The `--data-storage-format=BONSAI` may be missing.
 To resolve, add the storage format.
 The command should look similar to the following: